Updated For 2014 : Common Mortgages Which Don’t Require 20% Downpayment

 The FHA mortgage is somewhat of a misnomer because the FHA doesn't actually make loans.
 Rather, the FHA is an insurer of loans.
-It has a published series of loan guidelines and for banks making loans which meet said guidelines, the FHA will against loss.

-Other FHA loan traits include :
+Other traits of an FHA include :

-- Minimum credit score requirement of 500
+- Your credit score requirement is 500

 - Mortgage insurance premiums paid upfront at closing, and monthly thereafter